 Vilazodone (Viibryd) and vortioxetine (Trintellix, formerly called Brintellix) are two newer antidepressants that affect the serotonin transporter as well as other serotonin receptors in the brain.

 Most antidepressants take several weeks to start working.
 Though the first one that is prescribed works in most people, others may need to try two or three to find the right one.
 Your doctor may also prescribe a sedative to help relieve anxiety, agitation, or sleep problems while the antidepressant begins to work.

 SSRI Side Effects

 SSRI side effects are generally milder than those of the older classes of antidepressants.
-There are many strategies to counteract the common side effects of SSRIs if they develop, and some side effects may occur only briefly at the beginning of treatment.
+There are many ways to counteract the common side effects of SSRIs if they develop, and some side effects may occur only briefly at the beginning of treatment.

 Common SSRI side effects may include:

-Loss of libido
+- Loss of libido

-Weight gain or loss
+- Weight gain or loss